numericalEFT/MCIntegration.jl/README.md

     end
 end

-# MC step of each iteration, and the iteration number.
-After each iteraction, the program will try to improve the important sampling
-const neval, niter = 1e4, 10

-# Define the types variables, the first two arguments set the boundary. see the section [variable](#variable) for more details.
-X = Continuous(0.0, 1.0)

 # Define how many (degrees of freedom) variables of each type.
 # For example, [[n1, n2], [m1, m2], ...] means the first integral involves n1 varibales of type 1, and n2 variables of type2, while the second integral involves m1 variables of type 1 and m2 variables of type 2.
 dof = [[2,], [3,]]

-# Define the configuration struct which is container of all kinds of internal data for MC,
-# the first argument is a tuple listing all types of variables, one then specify the degrees of freedom of each variable type in the second argument.
-config = Configuration((X,), dof)

 # perform MC integration.
 Set print>=0 to print more information.
-result = sample(config, integrand; neval=neval, niter=niter, print=-1)
+result = integrate(integrand;
+    var = (Continuous(0.0, 1.0),),
+    dof = dof
+    neval=1e4,  # number of integrand evaluation
+    niter=10,   # number of iteration.
+After each iteraction, the program will try to improve the important sampling print=-1    #-1 to not print anything, 0 to print progressbar, >0 to print out internal configurations for every "print" seconds
+    )

 # In MPI mode, only the root node return meaningful estimates.
 All other workers simply return nothing
 if isnothing(result) == false